On the Highest Perch

 Yield: about 21 to 24 slices

 1. Have ready a lightly oiled jellyroll pan.
 Place the toasted almonds in a small bowl and set it aside.
-Combine the evaporated cane juice and cinnamon in another small bowl and set it aside.
+Combine the organic sugar and cinnamon in another small bowl and set it aside.

-2. To make the filling, combine the chestnuts, raisins, evaporated cane juice, flour, and cinnamon in a large bowl, stir well, and set it aside.
+2. To make the filling, combine the chestnuts, raisins, organic sugar, flour, and cinnamon in a large bowl, stir well, and set it aside.
 Combine the maple syrup, vanilla and maple extracts in a small bowl, and set it aside.

 3. Measure the lemon juice into a separate large bowl and stir in the apples, coating them well to prevent them from turning brown.
 Set it aside.